philib/cordova-plugin-ambientCoSpaces/README.md

 **stopPositioning() :**

-Stops the positioning service whether it is running in foreground- or background mode.
+Stops the positioning service whether it is running in foreground or in background mode.

 ### Usage

 After installing the plugin as described above, you can use the plugin in the application.
-First of all you need to add  ```declave var cordova```  at the beggining of your file In the code you can call the corresponding plugin methods with ```cordova.plugins.AmbientCoSpaces.methodToBeCalled```
+First of all you need to add  ```declare let cordova```  at the beggining of your file In the code you can call the corresponding plugin methods with ```cordova.plugins.AmbientCoSpaces.methodToBeCalled```

 Example Typescript file: